FAForever/NomadMissions/README.md

 1. These missions have custom sounds and videos.
 You can grab them from this folder here: https://mega.nz/#F!YhBhlaiR!BsgJziQalzs5ZJtU6iqXfQ
   * Each mission has two files, sound and video.
 The sound files are `N0x_VO.nx2` while the video files have `Movies_UnPackMe` at the end of their name.
   * Place the ```N0x_VO.nx2``` file into ```C:\ProgramData\FAForever\gamedata\``` note: NOT program files, and do not unpack the file.
+     * Note: ProgramData is a hidden folder. if you cant see it, copy and paste the above url into the explorer address bar, or turn on hidden folder visibility in the control panel.
+Putting files into Program Files wont work.
   * Unpack the Movies file into: ```C:\ProgramData\FAForever\movies```  note: NOT program files, you must unpack the file, which will contain a set of `.sfd` files.

 You are all set to enable the missions!
 Follow either the official (downlords) client instructions, or the legacy client instructions to enable the missions.